kubedroid/kubedroid/README.md

 1. Use a KubeVirt hook to update the domain definition, this is implemented in the android-x86-hook container.
 2. Use the KubeVirt master which has a sufficiently recent version of QEMU and libvirt
 3. Figure out how to pass the `/dev/dri/render*` device to QEMU

+The [libvirt user manual](https://libvirt.org/formatdomain.html#elementsGraphics) has more information about the different graphic options available.

 ### Making an Android-x86 disk image